 That leaves schools—schools that are likely under-resourced.
 Schools with teachers like my dad who write off “bad kids” as a lost cause.
 But maybe if more schools were trauma-informed, and more school districts had well-resourced trauma-informed options, more traumatized kids would have a chance to turn their lives in a more constructive direction.

 SKIDS is only 38 minutes, and it’s well worth a watch.
-It’s on Youtube.
+You can find it on Youtube.